AngleProtocol/angle-multisig/README.md

 yarn submit:foundry
 ```

-Make sure that your `.env` is correctly set for this and you have the right values in `scripts/foundry/transaction.json`
+Make sure that your `.env` is correctly set for this and that you have the right values in `scripts/foundry/transaction.json`

 #### Executing a transaction